 - Not paying overtime.

 Corporations rely on low employment expenses to get them through the busy season.
 Regardless of whether a member of the workforce is seasonal or has worked at the company for years, everyone is vulnerable to wage and labor violations.
 The FLSA covers tipped employees as well.
-However, they are subject to some different rules.
+However, they are subject to

 Wage and Hour Division Investigations